BOXFoundation/whitepaper/whitepaper.md

 Both of these two approaches can increase transaction throughput and lower fees effectively in their respective environment (one for Bitcoin and the other for Ethereum) if properly implemented.
 However, there are still some limitations in practice.
 For instance, all participants of a transaction need to lock up some tokens on chain until the channel is closed, thus discouraging usage of the payment network.

 ### Plasma
 Plasma[^fn12] is one of the most promising proposals for scaling smart contract computation on the blockchain.
-With Plasma, the blockchains are composed into a tree hierarchy, and each branch is treated as a blockchain that has its own history and computations that are map-reducable.
+With Plasma, the blockchains are composed into a tree hierarchy, and each branch is treated as a blockchain that has its own history and computations that are map-reducible.
 Therefore, the root chain only needs to handle a small amount of merkleized commitments from child chains, which results in high scalability.
 .
 Both of the two authors of Plasma are genius in the blockchain field and they proposed a quite novel solution to the long standing problem of current main stream networks.
 Ideally, it will suit well for the digital content industry and could serve as the basis of ContentBox.
 However, the whole project is still in its infant stage and some critical challenges need to be well addressed, such as how to handle an attack occurred on a child chain.
 The solution of moving participants to another chain proposed in Plasma white paper is far from perfect as a smooth fund moving cannot be easily implemented and guaranteed.
 And the whole system is still suffering from the possible security holes in the smart contracts.